Plush (song): Legacy

 Stone Temple Pilots had a steady rise to mainstream success.
-Early on, the band played in rooms that held 80 to 120 people, and bars with as little as 10 people, but after recording Core, they played to a crowd of about 800 people at a club in San Diego called Club 860.
+Early on, the band played in rooms that held 80 to 120 people, and bars with as few as 10 people, but after recording Core, they played to a crowd of about 800 people at a club in San Diego called Club 860.
 This was the moment Robert DeLeo sensed the band was getting big.
 Their debut single, "Sex Type Thing", was released on March 15, 1993, to heavy rotation on MTV and across radio, but "Plush" was their commercial breakthrough, and according to DeLeo, "changed everything" for the band.
 Reportedly, arenas they played at went from a third full to full.
 "People were there to see the band, people wanted to hear 'Plush.'
 They wanted to see that guy with red hair singing that song." he added.
 Eric Kretz similarly joked he "never heard of that one."

 In 1994, "Plush" won in the category of "Best Hard Rock Performance" at the 1994 Grammy Awards.
 The music video earned the band a MTV Video Music Award for Best New Artist award in 1993.
 The song was also voted number 12 on the Australian annual music poll Triple J Hottest 100 in 1993.
 According to Nielsen Music's year-end report for 2019, "Plush" was the fourth most-played song of the decade on mainstream rock radio, with 133,000 spins.
 The song is the band's second most popular on Spotify, with over 350 million streams, only losing to "Interstate Love Song".